abrahamlimon404/timesheet-automation/README.md

 # timesheet-automation
 - This is python code that automates the inputting of your timesheet.
+Requires Python to run.
 - It is using selenuim to automate using a chrome web driver
 - You need to dowload a webdriver, I used chrome and coded with chrome as the web driver.
 Make sure to download the version that corresponds with your already downloaded chrome
   -  Mac driver install command: